Lordsedion/My-ML-Career/README.md

 6: Word Embeddings.

-7: Implementation of Transformer Network for NLP.
+7: Implementation of Transformer Network for Machine Translation Task.

 8: Implementation of Vision Transformer.